-County and District Sales Tax - The local economy is showing some signs of improvement.
-The county sales tax revenue for 2015 was consistent with 2014.
-District tax revenue collections grew roughly 2%.
-District sales tax is dedicated to the repayment of the bond debt on the Opp Elementary School.
-Local sources supplement the district sales tax to meet our debt obligation.
+County and District Sales Tax - For the year, the county sales tax revenue reflected only marginal growth, while district tax revenue collections slipped by 2.5%.
+District sales tax is earmarked to the repayment of the bond debt on the Opp Elementary School.
+Local sources supplement the district sales tax to meet the Board's debt obligation.